helton/blog/content/blog/express/index.md

 Let's write our first Expression app.

-I'm gonna use ES6 features here because it's cool (and because I want to).
+I will use ES6 features here because it's cool (and because I want to).
 To try it by yourself make sure you use [Babel](https://babeljs.io/) or anything that can transpile your code to ES5.

 First, the boilerplate: importing stuff: